sament/cache_x/README.md

         "reaction_type": "fire"
     }

     A count of all users who have added fire to their Stew and not removed HTTP GET reaction/reactions_count/content_id
-  Returns
-  {
+    Returns the following response.
+A count of unique users who added fire reaction to Stew and did not later remove it {
       "content_id": "Stew",
       "reaction_count": {"fire": 3}
     }

-  The above response means 3 unique users have added fire to Stew without removing it

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).